Pwd9000-ML/blog-devto/posts/2024/DevOps-Build-2024-Book-Of-News/DevOps-Build-2024-Book-Of-News.md

 ## Overview

 In this DevOps Edition of the Build 2024 we will look at a few updates and announcements made at this years **[Build 2024](https://build.microsoft.com/en-US/home?wt.mc_id=DT-MVP-5004771)** containing a collection of the latest news and updates from the **DevOps** world.
 This edition covers a wide range of topics, including AI, Copilot, and more.
 Read on to learn about the latest trends and developments in the **Developer Tools** and **DevOps** space.

+This blog post only focuses on the DevOps related updates and announcements.
+To check out the full Book of News, visit the **[Build 2024 Book of News](https://news.microsoft.com/build-2024-book-of-news/?wt.mc_id=DT-MVP-5004771)**.

 ## Microsoft Learn Challenge